jurihock/stftPitchShift/README.md

 In addition to the base algorithm implementation, it also features spectral [multi pitch shifting](#pitch-shifting) and cepstral [formant preservation](#formant-preservation) extensions.

+Both sources contain a ready-to-use command line tool as well as a library for custom needs.
+See more details in the [build](#build) section.

 ## Modules

 ### Pitcher